wdcossey/cloder/CloDer_Readme.txt

 			"C:\Downloads\CloDer.exe" "C:\Program Files (x86)\Steam\steamapps\common\il-2 sturmovik cliffs of dover\Launcher.exe" -mod=nomipmaps -mod=nossao

 	* Note(s):
-		As of version 0.0.0.2 parameters will take prefrence over local files (therefore you can specify a different "Launcher.exe" even if one already exists in the same directory as CloDer).
+		As of version 0.0.0.2 parameters will take preference over local files (therefore you can specify a different "Launcher.exe" even if one already exists in the same directory as CloDer).
-		The first executable found in the "CloDer.exe" parameters will be considered to be "Launcher.exe".
+		The first executable found in the "CloDer.exe" parameters is considered to be "Launcher.exe".
-		Any path(s) containg a white-space must be wrapped in quotes.
+		Any path(s) counting a white-space must be wrapped in quotes.

 A few words of warning:
 -----------------------